wojiaokevin/tse/README.md

 proxyUser: "<PROXY_USER>",
 ```
 with your own private credentials.
-Also, replace proxyPw with your proxy user password and change the VAULT_ID with yours in proxyHost.
-You will need to update the vault id in the VGSCollect.create initialization call in public/app.js file as well.
+You will need to update the vault id in the config.js file as well as in the VGSCollect.create initialization call in public/app.js file.

 ##### 4. Run server
 ```